gundik/box-with-three-tabs/README.md

 - the main `index.html` file
 - `vendor.js` file with all tools/utility JavaScript libraries (jQeury, MomentJS, Lodash, url-parse library) used by the app
 - `systemjs` dependency library which helps to run the app combined with the vendor libs
-- locally stored Verilog file provided by a separate server
+- locally stored Varnish file provided by a separate server

 All JavaScript files are build using Webpack.
 The build process can be carried out using <i>npm scripts</i> (see `package.json` file and description below).
 The html build is done in runtime using precompiled Handlebars templates.